about

 we don’t like capital letters, but we use them sometimes.

-welcome to the hague papers, a self-led network to foster cross-border collaborative journalism unveiling stories behind the 1980 hague convention on international child abduction.
+welcome to the hague papers, a self-led network to foster cross-border collaborative journalism unveiling human rights loopholes behind a private international law treaty.

 a child's drawing of the Earth with "the hague papers" written inside, honours the initiative.